 Age 66 to 67: Full retirement age for Social Security

-The amount of your Social Security benefit is based in part on when you start taking them.
+The amount of your Social Security benefit is based in part on when you start taking it.
 To get your full benefit — meaning an un-reduced benefit — you need to reach your full retirement age before claiming.

 That age target depends on when you were born.
 Here’s a summary from the Social Security Administration: